How much does it cost to reupholster a chair?

 It depends on the type of furniture being reupholstered and the material being used.
 In many cases, it is cheaper to reupholster than buy new quality furniture.
 Also, if you have antiques, it is very costly to replace a classic piece.
 It is always cheaper to reupholster.

 The cost to reupholster a wingback chair averages $360 to $1,500.
 The front, sides, arms, and cushions undergo reupholstery, and additional padding is added if needed.

-It costs around $600 to $660 to recover a recliner if there is no significant damage to the frame or mechanisms.
+It costs around $460 to $1,650 to recover a recliner if there is no significant damage to the frame or mechanisms.
 If additional repairs are needed, the cost will be higher.

 For odd-shaped or complex projects, like a corner chair, working with a professional upholsterer is best.
 These experts have the tools and equipment necessary for the job to ensure the best results.